On the equivalence between non-factorizable mixed-strategy classical games and quantum games: Games with non-factorizable probabilities

 For $k=0$ these relations give the NE in the classical factorizable game i.e. $(p^{\ast },q^{\ast })=(0,0)$ at which the players payoffs are obtained as $\Pi _{A,B}(p^{\ast },q^{\ast },k)=\Pi _{A,B}(0,0,0)=1$.

 Now consider the case when $k=1$ for which we find the NE being $(p^{\ast },q^{\ast })=(1,1)$ and the players' payoffs are obtained as $\Pi _{A,B}(p,q,k)=\Pi _{A,B}(1,1,1)=3$.
-These payoffs are identical to the ones that are obtained in the maximally entangled quantum game using Eisert et al's scheme \cite{EWL} with both players playing the quantum strategy $\hat{Q }$ that is defined in Eq.~(\ref{QStrategy}).
+These payoffs are same as obtained in the maximally entangled quantum game in Eisert et al's scheme \cite{EWL} with both players playing the quantum strategy $\hat{Q}$ defined in Eq.~(\ref {QStrategy}).

 However, we notice that the probability distribution in Eq.~(\ref {FirstApproach}) is not as general as a quantum probability distribution can be within a quantum game.
 This is because for (\ref{FirstApproach}) to be a quantum probability distribution it is required to obey only the normalization constraint (\ref{Normalization}).
 Although the probability distribution (\ref{FirstApproach}) is normalized it also obeys other restrictions because of its particular form and the way it is defined.
 This can also be stated as follows.
-Whereas the probability distribution (\ref {FirstApproach}) is normalized, not every normalized probability distribution will have this form.
+Whereas the probability distribution (\ref {FirstApproach}) is normalized, not every normalized quantum probability distribution will have this form.
 That is, there can be quantum probability distributions that cannot be written in the same form as the distribution ( \ref{FirstApproach}).
-However, the probability distribution (\ref {FirstApproach}) demonstrates the effect of a non-factorizable probability distribution on the outcome of a game.
+However, in spite of these limitations, the probability distribution (\ref{FirstApproach}) demonstrates the effect of a non-factorizable probability distribution on the outcome of a game.
 It also produces the classical game as a special case.
+In the following, we present a second approach that defines a probability distribution using a function of players' strategies $p$ and $q$ that is subject to certain constraints.